 Well, I have been in the same situation on many occasions.

 But thankfully, I learned the secret behind this process.

-And now, I don’t want you to say why my Dhokla doesn’t turn soft and spongy.
+And now, I don’t want you to be in the same place and say why my Dhokla doesn’t turn soft and spongy.

-Today, I’m going to share the tips and tricks I discovered while learning the art of making a picture-perfect Dhokla.
+Today, I’m going to share some tips and tricks I discovered while learning the art of making a picture-perfect Dhokla.

 So, let’s begin!

 Check out the list of reasons and solutions for your non-spongy Dhokla.

 Note: If you are looking for a quick recipe, follow my Khaman Dhokla recipe here.